AstarNetwork/plasmdocs/Trying/DappsStaking.md

 ![we can see that the Era has changed](https://user-images.githubusercontent.com/6259384/77172529-72992580-6b01-11ea-88ef-cb9588cdf829.png)

-After a few minutes the Era will change, so let’s go to dAppstaking -> Staking overview to check if our staking status has been enabled for SAMPLE.WASM.
+After a few minutes the Era will change, so let’s go to dApps staking -> Staking overview to check if our staking status has been enabled for SAMPLE.WASM.
 As we can see from the following image, it is indeed enabled.

 ![Staking overview](https://user-images.githubusercontent.com/6259384/77172527-72008f00-6b01-11ea-9898-a07f8b1f2929.png)